Trafigura: Activities

-In May 2015, the Financial Times reported that Trafigura has become a major exporter of Rosneft crude oil from Russia despite sanctions.
-The company has seen a surge in such exports, almost 9 million barrels of crude in April 2015, mostly for Asian markets, financed by pre-pay oil deals in the form of short-term loans that are not subject to sanctions.
-While some commodity traders have been cautious dealing with sanctioned companies, Trafigura, which works with a number of global banks financing the oil deals, has found a reliable partner in Rosneft for global business.
+In May 2015, the Financial Times reported that Trafigura had become a major exporter of Rosneft crude oil from Russia despite sanctions.
+The company experienced a surge in such exports – almost 9 million barrels of crude in April 2015, mostly destined for Asian markets – financed by pre‑pay oil deals in the form of short‑term loans not subject to sanctions.
+While some commodity traders have been cautious in dealing with sanctioned companies, Trafigura, which works with a number of global banks financing the oil deals, has found a reliable partner in Rosneft for global business.

-In 2016, the Swiss non-governmental organisation Public Eye published the results of its investigation showing how traders – especially Trafigura – prepare and sell "African quality" toxic fuel to Africa, containing high levels of sulphur that causes particulate matter pollution, damaging human health.
-Subsequently, Ghana reduced the maximum limit of sulphur in imported diesel fuel from 3000 to 50 parts per million, from March 2017 (the European limit is 10 parts per million).
-Trafigura stated that the report was "misconceived" as they only supply legal fuel and that it is up to governments to set fuel specifications.
+In 2016, the Swiss non-governmental organisation Public Eye published the results of its investigation showing how traders – especially Trafigura – prepare and sell 'African quality' toxic fuel to Africa, containing high levels of sulphur that cause particulate matter pollution, damaging human health.
+Subsequently, Ghana reduced the maximum limit of sulphur in imported diesel fuel from 3,000 to 50 parts per million from March 2017 (the European limit is 10 parts per million).
+Trafigura stated that the report was "misconceived", as it supplies only legal fuel, and that it is up to governments to set fuel specifications.

-In November 2018 Global Witness asked the UK's Serious Fraud Office and the US authorities to investigate alleged ties between the Brazilian Operation Car Wash scandal and three oil trading companies, one of which was Trafigura.
-Trafigura is keeping the allegations "under review" and affirms that it "is taking the allegations ... seriously", but has denied that its management knew that payments would be used to make improper payments to employees of Petrobras.
+In November 2018, Global Witness asked the UK's Serious Fraud Office and the US authorities to investigate alleged ties between the Brazilian Operation Car Wash scandal and three oil trading companies, one of which was Trafigura.
+Trafigura stated that it was keeping the allegations "under review" and affirmed that it was "taking the allegations ... seriously", but denied that its management knew that payments would be used to make improper payments to employees of Petrobras.

-Some 18 months later, in May 2020, the Guardian reported Trafigura was under investigation by the US Commodity Futures Trading Commission (CFTC) for alleged corruption and market manipulation relating to oil trading.
-Subpoenas demand information going back at least four years relating to "manipulation and corruption involving oil products and trading".
-It was unclear if the CFTC investigation was related to Operation Car Wash.
-In March 2024, Trafigura agreed to plead guilty and pay a fine of about $127 million to resolve charges of bribery of government officials in Brazil by former employees or agents during previous decades, after a series of DOJ probes into oil industry practices.
+Some 18 months later, in May 2020, the Guardian reported that Trafigura was under investigation by the US Commodity Futures Trading Commission (CFTC) for alleged corruption and market manipulation relating to oil trading.
+Subpoenas demanded information going back at least four years relating to "manipulation and corruption involving oil products and trading".
+It was unclear whether the CFTC investigation was related to Operation Car Wash.
+In March 2024, Trafigura agreed to plead guilty and pay a fine of approximately $127 million to resolve charges of bribery of government officials in Brazil by former employees or agents during previous decades, following a series of DOJ probes into oil industry practices.

-In April 2023, the Washington Examiner claimed that the American government is enabling the commodity trader to funnel money back to Vladimir Putin's inner circle.

-In June 2024 Trafigura reached a settlement with Commodity Futures Trading Commission and paid a $55 million civil fineto settle allegations of fraud, manipulation and impeding whistleblowers related to the gasoline market in Mexico between 2014 and April 2019.
+In April 2023, the Washington Examiner claimed that the American government was enabling the commodity trader to funnel money back to Vladimir Putin's inner circle.
+In June 2024, Trafigura reached a settlement with the Commodity Futures Trading Commission and paid a $55 million civil fine to settle allegations of fraud, manipulation, and impeding whistleblowers related to the gasoline market in Mexico between 2014 and April 2019.
 As part of the agreement, Trafigura neither admitted nor denied the CFTC's charges, which dated back to 2014.
 Two CFTC commissioners took issue with the whistleblower component of the settlement.